 Because the antibodies and accompanying cells of inflammation can affect tissues anywhere in the body, lupus has the potential to affect a variety of areas.
 Sometimes lupus can cause disease of the skin, heart, lungs, kidneys, joints, and/or nervous system.
-When only the skin is involved, the condition is called lupus dermatitis or cutaneous lupus erythematosus.
+When only the skin is involved by rash, the condition is called lupus dermatitis or cutaneous lupus erythematosus.
 A form of lupus dermatitis that can be isolated to the skin, without internal disease, is called discoid lupus.
 When internal organs are involved, the condition is referred to as systemic lupus erythematosus (SLE).

 Both discoid lupus and systemic lupus are more common in women than men (about eight times more common).
 The disease can affect all ages but most commonly begins from 20-45 years of age.
 Statistics demonstrate that lupus is somewhat more frequent in African Americans and people of Chinese and Japanese descent.